-62. The following report examines the application of the 1980 Child Abduction Convention within Latin American and Caribbean States ('LATAM States').
+- 62. The following report examines the application of the 1980 Convention within Latin American and Caribbean States ('LATAM States').
 25 LATAM States are Contracting States to the Convention.
-Of these, 18 responded to the 2021 questionnaire, namely, Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Trinidad and Tobago, Uruguay, and Venezuela.

-63. Many, but by no means all, of the 25 LATAM States are also State Parties to the Inter-American Convention on the International Return of Children 1989, which, like the 1980 Child Abduction Convention, has as its purpose to 'secure the prompt return of children habitually resident in one State Party who have been wrongfully removed from any State to a State Party or who, having been lawfully removed, have been wrongfully retained' and to seek 'to secure enforcement of visitation and custody rights of parties entitled to them'.

-64. Where a State is a party to both the 1980 Child Abduction Convention and the Inter-American Convention, the latter is given priority by Art.
+Of these, 21 responded to the 2021 questionnaire, namely, Argentina, Belize, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Kitts and Nevis, Trinidad and Tobago, Uruguay, Venezuela. - 63.
+Many, but by no means all, of the 25 LATAM States are also State Parties to the Inter-American Convention on the International Return of Children 1989,18 ('Inter-American Convention') which, like the 1980 Convention, has as its purpose to 'secure the prompt return of children habitually resident in one State Party who have been wrongfully removed from any State to a State Party or who, having been lawfully removed, have been wrongfully retained' and to seek 'to secure enforcement of visitation and custody rights of parties entitled to them'.19 - 64.
+Where a State is a party to both the 1980 Convention and the Inter-American Convention, the latter is given priority by Art.
 34 of the Inter-American Convention unless otherwise agreed between the States concerned.
-In fact, as this Report demonstrates, it is common practice among State Parties to the Inter-American Convention, to use the 1980 Child Abduction Convention between themselves (for details, see Annex 1).
-It is to be noted that unlike the position in EU Member States that are subject to the Brussels II a Regulation, or, now the Brussels II b Regulation, the 1980 and Inter-American Convention applies in exactly the same way regardless of whether the application is made by a fellow LATAM State even where both States are party to the Inter-American Convention, or by a non-LATAM State.

-65. This Report is solely concerned with the operation of the 1980 Child Abduction Convention in this region.
+In fact, as this Report demonstrates, it is common practice among State Parties to the Inter-American Convention, to use the 1980 Convention between themselves (for details, see Annex 1).
+It is to be noted that unlike the position in EU Member States that are subject to the Brussels II a Regulation, 20 the 1980 and Inter-American Conventions operate independently of one another.
+Consequently, for LATAM States the 1980 Convention applies in exactly the same way regardless of whether the application is made by a fellow LATAM State even where both States are party to the Inter-American Convention, or by a non-LATAM State. - 65.
+This Report is solely concerned with the operation of the 1980 Convention in this region.
 It provides no information about the operation of the Inter-American Convention.